 A simple guide to write about complex topics

-If you are attending AfriSIG, there’s some essential reading!
+If you are attending AfriSIG, here’s some essential reading!

-We hope this guide is useful to orientate you on how to generate content related to internet governance while you are participating at AfriSIG and the regional IGF meeting.
+We hope this guide is useful to orientate you on how to generate content related to internet governance while you are participating at AfriSIG.

 … a blog post

-A blog post is where you get to be yourself – use more informal language, express opinions and challenge your readers. blog posts pieces are usually quite short, no more than 500 words, but be warned!
+A blog post is where you get to be yourself – use more informal language, express opinions and challenge your readers.
+Blog posts pieces are usually quite short, no more than 500 words, but be warned!
 They are very lightly edited, if at all.
-If you want a blog piece to be spell- and grammar-checked, you need to ask the editorial team.
+If you want a blog piece to be spell- and grammar-checked, you need to ask APC’s editorial team.

 Now… some words on social media!